guywhorley/rails-faststart/integrating-rails-capybara-selenium.md

 ### 2.0 Update Gemfile

-Add the following entries into the _'group :development, :test'_ block:
+Add the following entries into your Gemfile block _'group :development, :test'_:

 ```
 group :development, :test do